paflib/paflib/README.md

 PAFLib
 ======

-PAFLib is a IBM written library which exposes Power Architecture Facilities to userspace via an API.
+PAFLib is an IBM written library which exposes Power Architecture Facilities to userspace via an API.
 This includes the Data Stream Control Register Facility (DSCR) and the Event-Based Branching facility (EBB).
 Linux kernel 3.9 has exposed problem-state DSCR usage for ISA 2.06 (POWER7 – emulated) and ISA 2.07 (POWER8 – in hardware).
 Linux 3.10 has exposed the EBB facility.

 Event Based Branching
 =====================

-To use the EBB library Just link to -lpaf-ebb.
-The system must be POWER ISA 2.07 compliant (POWER8+) to get EBB functionality.
+To use the EBB library, just link to -lpaf-ebb.
+The system must be POWER ISA 2.07 compliant (POWER >= 8) to get EBB functionality.

 Data Stream Control Register